 |January 04, 2013||1st||2nd||Final|

-The Beavers travel to Moorhead, Minn. for a NSIC battle with Minnesota State University Moorhead Saturday at 6 p.m.
+The Beavers will travel to Moorhead, Minn. for a 4 p.m. tilt Saturday versus Minnesota State University Moorhead.

 Nestled in Northern Minnesota’s wooded region and located on the shore of Lake Bemidji, Bemidji State University sponsors 15 varsity athletic programs with NCAA Division I men’s and women’s hockey membership in the Western Collegiate Hockey Association, while its 13 NCAA Division II programs hold membership in the Northern Sun Intercollegiate Conference (NSIC).